What is The High Quality Early Learning Project?

 What is high quality early learning?

-A recent explosion of research from neuroscience now confirms that the first years of life are critical for developing the architecture of the brain and children’s future capacities to learn.
-Neuroimaging now provides us with evidence that neural connections are made as a result of experiences with materials and relationships.
-Through activity, the brain actually grows.
-This research, combined with evidence from the behavioral and social sciences, confirms what early childhood educators and developmentalists have long known: (read more)
+A recent explosion of research from across many disciplines confirms the importance of the early childhood years in laying the foundation for life-long development.
+Neuroscience, in particular, offers evidence that demonstrates how the first years of life are critical for developing the architecture of the brain and children’s future capacities to learn.
+Neuroimaging techniques are now able to show that the brain actually grows through activity — that connections between the billions of neurons each human is born with are made as a result of experiences with materials and relationships.
+This research affirms what early childhood educators and developmental scientists have long known: (read more)